Ray St-Amour, MSW, RSW

 various settings for over 30 years.
 She has also worked in the field of woman

 abuse and as a Mobile After Hours Crisis Worker for a mental health agency as well as a clinician for a non-profit organization.
 She is currently working in private practice.

 Clinical Traumatologist Training certificate as well as her Compassionate

 Fatigue training from the Traumatology Institute, Toronto.
+Ray specializes in EMDR, a technique that reprocesses traumatic events.
 She also specializes

 in Cognitive Behavioural Therapy and Emotion Focused Therapy.
 She has her Anger